Maintaining skin integrity

 Maintaining skin integrity involves a balance of ensuring that external loads and forces on the skin are not damaging the skin as well as intrinsic factors such as the general health of the person and the ability of the skin to resist damage.

 In the past, there has been a focus on providing optimal support surfaces to patients at risk of pressure injury formation that reduce the mechanical load on the skin.

 There is now a need to consider interventions that affect the microclimate by modifying the environment at or near the skin surface (Wounds International, 2010).

 In wound care, microclimate is a term used to describe the interface between the skin and the surface with which it is in intimate contact.
 It refers, primarily to the temperature (of the skin or the soft tissues) and humidity (or skin surface moisture levels) (Clark and Black, 2011).

 A poor microclimate that results in skin that is too warm and too moist reduces the resilience of the skin and increases its susceptibility to damage from pressure, shear or friction.

 Managing the skin microclimate* may involve controlling the general environment such as maintaining an optimum room temperature, avoiding the use of synthetic materials against the skin or using specific equipment to control the microclimate.

-This may include the warming devices used to prevent the tissues becoming too cold when patients have long periods in theatre (NICE, 2008) or specialist devices that keep the skin dry and at an optimum temperature (eg Skin IQ™ MCM) (Clark and Black, 2011).
+This may include the warming devices used to prevent the tissues from becoming too cold when patients have long periods in surgery (NICE, 2008) or specialist devices that keep the skin dry and at an optimum temperature (e.g. Skin IQ™ MCM) (Clark and Black, 2011).
 Controlling the microclimate is very important for pressure injury prevention and treatment.